-According to the American Academy of Pediatrics, all children should see the doctor regularly.
-These well-child visits are a time when parents can check up on their child’s health and make sure that their child is growing and developing normally.
-Well-child visits usually start a few days after children are born and continue into adulthood.
+Well-child visits are a time when parents can check up on their child’s health and make sure their child is growing and developing normally.
+Well-child visits usually start a few days after children are born, and continue until your child turns 18.

 There are two kinds of doctors who treat children:

-- A family medicine physician is a doctor who takes care of patients of all ages.
-Family medicine physicians are trained to take care of children, but also have training in other areas, such as bone health, women’s health, or general internal medicine.
+- Afamily physician (FP) is a doctor who takes care of patients of all ages.
+Family physicians are trained to take care of children, but they also have training in other areas, such as bone health, women’s health, or general internal medicine.

 The type of doctor you choose depends on what you’re looking for.
-A family medicine physician, for example, can care for your child through adulthood.
+If you want a doctor who can care for your child through adulthood, you may choose an FP.
 Or you may decide you’d rather have a doctor who specializes just in children.

 Next, schedule a prenatal appointment (an appointment before your child is born).
 A prenatal appointment is a great time for you to “interview” your selected physician.
-When you visit the office and meet with him or her, consider the following:
+During your office visit, consider the following:

 - What is the doctor’s personality like?